Top five punditry partnerships - Jimmy Greaves, Gary Neville, Jamie Carragher and more

 The duo were iconic for covering Sky Sports' Super Sunday, Monday Night Football, as well as the Champions League.

-The passionate Scotsman Andy Gray accompanied with the banter of Richard Keys was a perfect pairing for growing Sky Sports.
-Laughter, energy, and passion was important to their relationship, and important for Sky's viewing figures.
+Gray's passionate analysis accompanied with the banter of Keys was a perfect pairing for growing Sky Sports.
+Laughter, energy, and passion were important to their relationship but more crucially, had a huge impact for Sky's viewing figures.

 However, it all turned sour in 2011, as the seemingly bulletproof pair became too big for their own boots.

-Sexist comments towards assistant referee Sian Massey forced the broadscaster's hand.
+Sexist comments towards assistant referee Sian Massey forced the broadcaster's hand.
 Gray was sacked, and Keys resigned.
-A embarrassing end to a successful partnership that dominated for 19 years on Sky Sports.
+An embarrassing end to a successful partnership that dominated for 19 years on Sky Sports.